tsuyopon/atsinternals/CH04-Session/HttpServerSession.md

   };

   // Keys for matching hostnames
-  // 用来在 SessionPool 中查找的凭据
+  // the credentials used to find in the SessionPool
-  // 可以根据 OServer的IP，请求的 Hostname 来进行查找
-  IpEndpoint server_ip;
+  // can be based on the OServer IP, the requested Hostname to find IpEndpoint server_ip;
   INK_MD5 hostname_hash;

-  // HttpServerSession 的唯一 ID
-  int64_t con_id;
-  // 该 HttpServerSession 上处理过的事务／请求总数
+  // Unique ID of HttpServerSession int64_t con_id;
-  int transact_count;
+  // The total number of transactions/requests processed on this HttpServerSession int transact_count;
-  // HttpServerSession 的状态
+  // The status of the HttpServerSession
   HSS_State state;

   // Used to determine whether the session is for parent proxy